Luftare/shadow/README.md

 - each spawnpoint may spawn a randomised item
 - server parses map data from image and uses it for spawning items
 - Sprites: guns and other loot...
+- guns can be swapped
+- guns have reload time
+- guns have limited ammo
+- two guns can be equipped and selected from
+- damage is modified by equipped gun
+- new game is initted if second player connects